Chelsea Joy Eats

 Description

-Two ingredients are all you need for this simple side dish!
+You only need 2 ingredients for this simple side dish!
 Skip the thick-cut bacon and opt for thinner slices here - that allows it to crisp up without overcooking the asparagus.

 Ingredients